HayonCS/ea-app/docker/WSL2.md

 Port forwarding with WSL2 is done via a script located in:

-     `%TPE_APP%/scripts/wsl_port_forwarding.py`
+     `%EABackEnd_APP%/scripts/wsl_port_forwarding.py`

 The running of this script is done on the HOST machine.
 The HOST machine is the machine where we run docker-compose.
 This script will need to be run as an administrator.
 Suggestion would be to follow these steps:

     1. In the Windows Start menu, search for PowerShell and right click on it, select Run As Administrator.
-    2. In the PowerShell window, type the following (replacing TPE_DIRECTORY with your own location for the TPE app):
+    2. In the PowerShell window, type the following (replacing EABackEnd_DIRECTORY with your own location for the EABackEnd app):
         ```
-        cd %TPE_APP%
+        cd %EABackEnd_APP%
         python .\scripts\wsl_port_forwarding.py
         ```
     3. If this successfully runs, the user should see the following: